UU-Human-Evolution/1MB438/Lab_2.md

 You can find a brief introduction, and further link, on how to use MAFFT [here](https://mafft.cbrc.jp/alignment/software/).
 For Muscle you can find a short introduction [here](http://www.drive5.com/muscle/manual/basic_alignment.html), and the more extensive documentation [here](http://www.drive5.com/muscle/manual/).
 You can also type the following for each program in the terminal to get basic help on how to use them:

 `kalign

 mafft --help

 muscle`

-Align the two datasets independently, EPHX1 ([ephx1.fasta](./DATA/Lab2/ephx1.fasta)) and 16S ([16s.fasta](./DATA/Lab2/16s.fasta)), using two of the alignment programs (Of course it is recommended to have a look at the input file so that you know what you are aligning!).
+Align the two datasets independently, EPHX1 ([ephx1.fasta](./DATA/Lab2/ephx1.fasta)) and 16S ([16S.fasta](./DATA/Lab2/16S.fasta)), using two of the alignment programs (Of course it is recommended to have a look at the input file so that you know what you are aligning!).
 If you are using MAFFT you will need to pipe the output to a new file, this can be done with the command “>”.The full command should then look something like this:
 `mafft (infile) > (outfile)`

 ### Converting between alignment formats
 Unfortunately, there is no standard alignment format that can be read by all programs.
 Therefore, a sequence-oriented bioinformatician needs some format-converting skills.
 Readseq is a useful program for converting between alignment formats.
 For information on how to use readseq type:
-`java –cp /proj/Uppmax2021-2-12/private/SRC/readseq --help`
+`java jar ./SRC/readseq.jar --help`

 Use readseq to convert the files you aligned in the previous exercise (default output from kalign is in fasta format - caution! you need to redirect the output from the screen to a file) to the format nexus.

 #### Visualizing alignments
 You can look at alignments with the program Jalview.

-`java jar /proj/Uppmax2021 2 12/private/SRC/j alview .jar`
+`java jar ./SRC/jalview.jar`

 The software package [SuiteMSA](http://bioinfolab.unl.edu/~canderson/SuiteMSA/) is also a good tool for more advanced alignment viewing, for example comparing two alignments.
 However, for ordinary alignment viewing and editing it is unnecessarily complex.